Adopted April 20, 2011; and Amended on July 26, 2023

 - Ensure that considerations to address potential inequities tied to race, gender, disability, among other factors, and to advance race+ equity, are factored into and codified across Committee practices and decisions.

 III.
 Delegation of Authority

-The Committee may delegate to the Foundation’s investment personnel or external investment managers the authority to approve such investment matters as the Committee deems appropriate.
-The Committee also may form, and delegate its authority under this Charter to, subcommittees, as it deems appropriate.
+The Committee may delegate to the Foundation’s Investment personnel or external investment managers the authority to approve such investment matters as the Committee deems appropriate.
+The Committee also may form, and delegate its authority under this charter to, subcommittees, as it deems appropriate.

 The Committee shall consist of not fewer than three members of the Board, appointed annually by the Board, at least one of whom shall also be a member of the Finance Committee of the Board.
 In addition, the president and chief executive officer shall be a member of the Committee without voting rights.
 The Foundation may not pay compensation to any of the members of the Committee (other than any Committee members who are employees of the Foundation) except the fees that they receive for service as a member of the Board or any committee thereof.
-The Board may appoint the Committee’s Chair, but if the Board has not appointed a Chair, the Committee shall elect a Chair from among its members.
+The Board may appoint the Committee’s Chair, but if the Board has not appointed a Chair, the Committee shall elect a Chair from among its voting members.

 The Committee shall meet at least quarterly and more frequently as circumstances require or as the Committee’s Chair or as any two Committee members may request.
 The Chair shall set the agenda for each meeting in consultation with the chief investment officer.
-The Committee may request that any Trustees, officers, employees, agents, or advisers of the Foundation, or other persons whose advice and counsel are sought by the Committee, attend any meeting of the Committee and/or provide such pertinent information as the Committee requests.
+The Committee may request that any Trustees, officers, employees, agents, or advisors of the Foundation, or other persons whose advice and counsel are sought by the Committee, attend any meeting of the Committee and/or provide such pertinent information as the Committee requests.

 VI.
-Outside Advisers
+Outside Advisors